bcolborn/joy-division-annotated/lyrics/_still/07_the-kill.md

 ---

 - Moved in a hired car
-and I find no way to run
+- And I find no way to run
 - Adds every moment longer
-had no time for fun
+- Had no time for fun
 - Just something that I knew I had to do
 - But through it all
 - I kept my eyes on you